Chapter 11 : Chapter Eleven - Avrille

 “It hurts if I leave it up too long,” I explained, thinking that must’ve been why he had a strange expression on his face.
 He started a little.

 “Yes, it does, doesn’t it?” he remarked simply, pulling the tie out of his own hair as we reached the office door.
 “I have some marking to do, so you’ll forgive me if I go ahead.”

-In a weird way, I was glad when that week was over because it really threw my emotions off seeing him like that, that is as a working man as opposed to a stoic professor.
+In a weird way, I was glad when that week was over because it really threw off my emotions seeing him like that, that is as a working man as opposed to a stoic professor.
 The next week we went back to our normal schedule of only seeing each other during my observations or briefly during meals, neither at which we talked at all.

-Because I drank a bit more than I probably should have, I started to feel drowsy half-way through the desserts course.
+Because I drank a bit more than I probably should have, I started to feel drowsy halfway through the desserts course.
 Laughingly brushing aside Lavinia’s pleas to stay with her in case Lockhart came over and tried to tell her about the time he had deflowered a veela or something, I left the Great Hall before the other teachers and walked up the back stairs to my rooms.
 Once there, I took a luxuriously long bubble bath then headed straight to bed without an inkling of the strange occurrences that had taken place probably as I was staring at my bubbly, wrinkled toes.

 Previous Chapter Next Chapter

 A Fire Inside

 Where Her He...